-Full School Day:
+Full School Day

 For a student to be marked present for a full school day, a student must be in attendance for one half or more of the school day.
-However, a student will not be recognized for perfect attendance after (10) times tardy.
+However, a student will not be recognized for perfect attendance after he or she is tardy (10) or more times.

-School/Athletic Activity:
+School/Athletic Activity